-The Food of Basel
+Food Tour in Basel

 Traveling has pretty much become about eating for me — what food tour can I go on?
 Where do the locals eat?
 How can I meet and eat with locals?
 What ethnic foods are popular here?
 What’s the latest food trend here?

 I was a bit surprised to hear that Italian food is still “trendy” in Basel, but then again, there are some hot, new Italian restaurants in Chicago that are creating some amazing food.
-Acqua Osteria is one such spot here, built into an old former water pumping station.

 Where to Eat in Basel

-There are a plethora of hot eateries in Basel right now including the aforementioned Italian, plus Asian, French, and Indian.
+There are a plethora of hot Basel restaurants right now including the aforementioned Italian, plus Asian, French, and Indian.
 Even vegetarian is starting a slow climb to popularity in meat-heavy Switzerland, although Margrit said she only ‘sees women’ eating at the vegetarian places, so it seems they still have a way to go.